tilt-dev/company/user-support/README.md

 Over time, we want to be able to track the overall support load on the exterminator so we can adjust the process.
 We use two main metrics:

-- The exterminator handoff form asks for a count of how many unique users asked a question in the Slack channel each day.
+- The exterminator handoff form asks for a count of how many unique users filed a Github issue or asked a question in the Slack channel each day.
+  (As the goal of this metric is to track exterminator support load, this number should not reflect Tilter-initiated Github issues.)

 - For all new Github issues that we want to track, the exterminator should run the [**github -> clubhouse import script**](https://github.com/windmilleng/exterminator).
   The script will add an exterminator label so that we can count the number of exterminator-created tickets each week.

 Nick is responsible for tracking these two metrics over time.